 - Authentication flow in tabs describes how tab authentication works in Teams.
 This shows a typical web based authentication flow used for tabs.

-- AAD authentication in tabs describes how to connect to Azure Active Directory from within a tab in your app in Teams.
+- Azure AD authentication in tabs describes how to connect to Azure Active Directory from within a tab in your app in Teams.

-- Silent authentication (AAD) describes how to implement single sign on (SSO) in your app using Azure Active Directory.
+- Silent authentication (Azure AD) describes how to implement single sign on (SSO) in your app using Azure Active Directory.
 Currently SSO only works for tabs.